Assemblyman Gary Schaer (D-36) hosted a webinar panel on municipal cannabis issues and NJ legal weed law with leading experts.

 “It is important to understand we are all trying to do the best we can with the information we have,” she said.

 Kovach noted many towns are indeed waiting for the CRC rules to be released.
-She blamed COVID for the League not providing a permissive model cannabis policy ordinance sooner.
+She blamed COVID for the League not providing a permissive model NJ cannabis law ordinance sooner.
 Kovach said many have negative notions about the industry.

-She noted towns can keep dispensaries away from areas where children may be present.
+She noted towns could keep dispensaries away from areas where children may be present.

 Fruqan Mouzon of the law firm McElroy Deutsch noted that would include schools, daycares and pre-schools, and other places nervous officials wanted to protect.